cubeapm/docs/docs/Installation/5_kubernetes-installation.md

         ```

-    - Update `configVars.timeZone` with your timezone.
-With this timezone CubeAPM will be able to show time based on your timezone.
+    1. Update `configVars.timeZone` with your timezone.

         ```yaml
         configVars: